EpicSpaces/AI_API/README.md

 Select inverse two waypoints to add connection two way path (sphere drawn in red).

-Ladder : Select two waypoints to add ladder (drawn in yellow). jump : Select two waypoints to add jump (drawn in green), do not forget to add empty transform as child, name must contains "jumpdir", and last sibling index.
+Ladder : Select two waypoints to add ladder (drawn in yellow). jump : Select two waypoints to add jump (drawn in green), do not forget to add empty transform as child, name must contains "jumpdir", last sibling index.